ailabstw/FLaVor/examples/inference/README.md

 ### More Examples for Various Tasks

+We try to integrate FLaVor with other existing projects or libraries.
 Please visit following instruction pages:

 - [Classification task example](./cls_example.ipynb)
 - [Detection task example](./det_example.ipynb)